 It’s crucial to feel happy, balanced and healed.

 If you’re not happy with yourself, your job, your health or your life in general, then you need to own and get straight with your challenges first.
+Being single and facilitating a relationship is hard work, especially if you haven’t yet become the person you want to be, and an intensive workshop may be exactly what you need.

 Trust takes time.
 Not being able to fully trust someone over time that you let into your life is a sign you’re not ready to date.